timmypotts/chinook-api/README.md

 # Chinook Api

 This is an API that interacts with a postgreSQL database.
+The base URL is `http://crud.timpotts.xyz/api`.
+From there you may add queries to interact with that database.

 ## Actors